Add to your Claude Code skills

 No comments yet.
 Be the first to share your thoughts!

-Dagu is a lightweight, self-contained alternative to Airflow or Cron with Web UI.
-It supports Linux / Mac / Windows.
-Define DAGs in a simple, declarative YAML format.
-It natively supports shell commands, Docker containers, Kubernetes Jobs, remote commands via SSH, external coding-agent CLIs through harness.run, and more through Dagu Actions.
+Dagu is a local-first workflow engine for operations and internal automation.
+It is open source and self-hostable: a single binary with a built-in Web UI, no external database or message broker, running on Linux / Mac / Windows.
+Define DAGs in a declarative YAML format.
+It natively supports shell commands, Docker containers, Kubernetes Jobs, remote commands via SSH, and more through Dagu Actions.

 Highlights: